omendibleba/molecool/README.md

 A python package for analyzing and visualizing xyz files.
 This is my first repository and is currently under development.
+This code was made by the University of Notre Dame.

 ### Copyright